mendix/docs/content/en/docs/appstore/connectors/opc-ua.md

 All values are read as strings, you will need to convert them if you need a numeric or date value.
 {{% /alert %}}

-#### 4.2.3 **Subscribe** to Updates of Data from a Node{#subscribe}
+#### 4.2.3 Subscribing to Updates of Data from a Node{#subscribe}

 The **Subscribe** action allows you to subscribe to receive a notification every time the value of a node changes.
 OPC UA allows many different ways to subscribe to different data changes, events, and many variations.

+{{% alert color="info" %}}
-**Attention:** At this point the module only allows subscriptions on value changes.
-Events, and aggregates are currently not supported.
+At this point, this action only allows you to subscribe to value changes.
+The changes of events and aggregates are currently not supported.
+{{% /alert %}}

-With the subscription function you can configure exactly how you receive the data.
-There are two parts that you need to configure
+With the **Subscription** function you can configure exactly how you receive the data.
+You need to configure the following parts:

-1. the frequency with which the OPC UA Server collects the data points
+* The frequency with which the OPC UA Server collects the data points
-2. the frequency with which the OPC UA Server sends updates to your Mendix OPC UA Client — this is optional, if you don't specify this all values are requested every 2 seconds
+* The frequency with which the OPC UA Server sends updates to your Mendix OPC UA Client—this is optional—if you do not specify this, all values are requested every 2 seconds

 ##### 4.2.3.1 OPC UA Background

-To understand the subscription action it's important to understand the distinction in OPC when monitoring a Node.
+To understand the **Subscription** action, it is important to understand the distinction in OPC when monitoring a node.

-As mentioned before there are two intervals that influence the behavior of the connection.
-The Sampling Interval & the Publishing Interval.
-The Sampling interval is part of the MonitoredItem and determines how frequently the OPC UA Serer records a Sample of the Node.
-When the OPC UA Server takes a sample, the value is placed in a Queue for transmission.
-The Publishing interval, which is part of the subscription, determines which Samples from which MonitoredItems get transmitted and how often this transmission occurs.
+As mentioned before, there are two intervals that influence the behavior of the connection: the sampling interval and the publishing interval.
+The sampling interval is part of the monitored items, and determines how frequently the OPC UA Serer records a sample of the node.
+When the OPC UA Server takes a sample, the value is placed in a queue for transmission.
+The publishing interval, which is part of the subscription, determines which samples from which monitored items get transmitted and how often this transmission occurs.

-The simplest scenario is 1 MonitoredItem with 1 Subscription, both with an Publishing and Sampling interval of 500ms.
-As a result the OPC UA Server will take a sample every 500ms, place that in a Queue and transmit that sample every 500ms.
+The simplest scenario is one monitored item with one subscription, both with an publishing and sampling interval of 500 ms. As a result, the OPC UA Server will take a sample every 500 ms, place that in a queue and transmit that sample every 500 ms.

-When the Monitored Item has a sample interval of 500ms, but the subscription has a publishing interval of 2seconds, the OPC UA Server will store all samples in a Queue.
-Every 2 seconds the OPC UA Server will connect with the Mendix client and will send all (4) samples in a single message.
-The Client will process these 4 message individually, in the order that they were send.
+When the monitored item has a sample interval of 500 ms, but the subscription has a publishing interval of 2 seconds, the OPC UA Server will store all samples in a queue.
+Every 2 seconds, the OPC UA Server will connect with the Mendix Client and will send all the samples, 4 in total, in a single message.
+The Client will process these 4 message individually, in the order that they were sent.

-OPC UA allows for bundling of MonitoredItems in a single subscription to reduce the amount of messages that are being exchanged.
-Example:
+OPC UA allows for bundling of monitored items in a single subscription to reduce the number of messages that are being exchanged, for example:

-Subscription 1233, is created with a Publishing Interval of 2 seconds
+* Subscription `1233` is created with a publishing interval of 2 seconds

-Node ns=1;id=2; is Monitored with a Sampling Interval of 500ms.
+* Node `ns=1;id=2` is monitored with a sampling interval of 500ms

-Node ns=1;id=3; is Monitored with a Sampling Interval of 500ms.
+* Node `ns=1;id=3` is monitored with a sampling interval of 500ms.

-Node ns=1;id=4; is Monitored with a Sampling Interval of 500ms.
+* Node `ns=1;id=4` is monitored with a sampling interval of 500ms.

-As a result the OPC UA Server will connect with the Mendix client every 2 seconds, it will make a single connection and share all the messages from all monitored items.
-In this example the subscription message will include: 4 samples from node ns=1;id=2 & 4 samples from node ns=1;id=3 & 4 samples from node ns=1;id=4.
-(12 samples in total).
+As a result, the OPC UA Server will connect with the Mendix Client every 2 seconds, it will make a single connection and share all the messages from all monitored items.
+In this example, the subscription message will include: 4 samples from node `ns=1;id=2`, 4 samples from node `ns=1;id=3`, and 4 samples from node `ns=1;id=4` – in total, 12 samples.

-The Mendix client will evaluate each sample and process it according to it's configuration (see below for details).
+The Mendix Client will evaluate each sample and process it according to its configuration (see below for details).

 ##### 4.2.3.2 Subscription Action

-The action creates an object of type **MonitoredItem** & **Subscription** which is associated with the OPC UA service and contains details of the subscription and the item which is being monitored.
-You monitor a **Node**, this creates what OPC UA calls a **MonitoredItem**, the monitored item is what determines the frequency and type of values that you are getting.
+The action creates an object of type **MonitoredItem** and **Subscription**, which is associated with the OPC UA service and contains details of the subscription and the item which is being monitored.
+You monitor a **Node**, this creates what OPC UA calls a **MonitoredItem**.
+The monitored item determines the frequency and type of values that you are getting.

+{{% alert color="info" %}}
-**Limitation:** A Monitored Item uses the following default settings: samplingInterval = 500ms; queueSize = 10; discardOldest = true; (See OPC UA Documentation for more details on the impact of this)
+A monitored item uses the following default settings: **samplingInterval** = `500ms`; **queueSize** = `10`; **discardOldest** = `true`.
+For more details on the impact of these settings, see OPC UA Documentation.
+{{% /alert %}}
+**Limitation:**

 The **Subscription** influences the connection that is established with the Client.
 Every  *PublishingInterval*-milliseconds the Server will connect with the Client to send any new values.